mattmoor/bindings/README.md

 postgres://myuser:mysupersecretpassword@127.0.0.1:5432/myfoodb

-This key is made available under `/var/bindings/sql/secrets/`
+This key is made available under `/var/bindings/sql/` so there's a file called `/var/bindings/sql/connectionstr` with the connectionstr from the secret.

 There is a helper library available to facilitate consumption a `database/sql.DB`: